SunSundr/rsschool-react-course-tasks/README.md

 # TMDB Movie•Searcher

-A React application built with Class components for searching movies using The Movie Database ([TMDB](https://www.themoviedb.org)) API.
+A React application built with functional components and hooks for searching movies using The Movie Database ([TMDB](https://www.themoviedb.org)) API.

 🔗 **[Live Demo](https://tmdbmoviesearcher.netlify.app)**

 ## Overview

-This application was created as part of the RS School React course task: [Class Components](https://github.com/rolling-scopes-school/tasks/blob/master/react/modules/tasks/class-components.md)
+This application was created as part of the RS School React course task: [React: Routing and Hooks](https://github.com/rolling-scopes-school/tasks/blob/master/react/modules/tasks/functional-routing.md)

 ## Features

 - **Movie Search**: Search for movies in the TMDB database
-- **Detailed View**: Click on any movie card to view detailed information in a modal
+- **Detailed View**: Click on any movie card to view detailed information with routing
-- **Load More Results**: "Show More" button to load additional results (20 results per request)
+- **Pagination**: Navigate through multiple pages of results
 - **Persistent Search**: Automatically saves and restores search queries using localStorage
 - **Loading States**: Loading spinner during data fetching
 - **Error Handling**: Error boundary with fallback UI and reset functionality
 - **Responsive Design**: Adaptive layout for different screen sizes
 - **Empty States**: User-friendly messages when no results are found
+- **Routing**: React Router for navigation between pages and detailed views

 ## Technology Stack

-- **React** with Class Components (no hooks)
+- **React** with Functional Components and Hooks
+- **React Router** for client-side routing
 - **TypeScript** for type safety
 - **CSS Modules** for styling (no external CSS frameworks)
 - **Vite** for build tooling